Chart Color Schemes

 Transport servicing is high compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

 Parramatta - North has 40 active public transport stops.
 These include ferry, train, light rail, and bus services.
-There are 93 individual routes operating, serving a total of 22,908 weekly passenger trips.
+There are 93 individual routes operating in total, providing 22,908 weekly passenger trips collectively.

-Residents have excellent transport accessibility, with an average distance of 116 meters to the nearest stop.
-Daily service frequency averages 3,272 trips across all routes, resulting in approximately 572 weekly trips per individual stop.
+Residents' accessibility to these stops is rated excellent, with an average distance of 116 meters to the nearest stop.
+The service frequency averages 3,272 trips per day across all routes, equating to approximately 572 weekly trips per individual stop.

 Frequently Asked Questions - Transport